 Inside CNN Studio Tour

 The CNN Tour is fun and informative for everyone.
-Get a sneak peek behind-the-scenes of a news station, see how a teleprompter works, learn about how the weather maps work and watch the action inside Studio 7, the largest studio CNN has ever built anywhere in the world.
+Get a sneak peek behind-the-scenes of a news network, see how a teleprompter works, learn how the weather maps work and watch the action inside Studio 7, the largest studio CNN has ever built anywhere in the world.
 Plus keep your eyes peeled as you never know who will be around.

 Jimmy Carter Presidential Library and Museum